Roswell, New Mexico, minor league baseball history

 Minor league baseball teams were based in Roswell, New Mexico, in various seasons between 1923 and 1959, before resuming play in 2011.
 Roswell teams played as members of the Panhandle-Pecos Valley League in 1923, West Texas–New Mexico League in 1937, Longhorn League from 1949 to 1955, Southwestern League in 1956, Sophomore League in 1959 and Pecos League from 2011 to present.
 The 1959 Roswell Pirates were a minor league affiliate of the Pittsburgh Pirates.
-Rosewll hosted home games at League Park in 1937 and Fair Park Stadium.
+Roswell hosted home games at League Park in 1937 and Fair Park Stadium.

 Joe Bauman hit a minor league record 72 home runs playing for the 1954 Roswell Rockets.
 Baseball Hall of Fame inductee Willie Stargell played for the 1959 Roswell Pirates.

 History

 Minor league baseball started in Roswell, New Mexico, in 1923.
 The Roswell Giants began play as charter members the four–team Panhandle-Pecos Valley League, which had evolved from the West Texas League.
 The Roswell Giants joined the Amarillo Gassers, Clovis Cubs and Lubbock Hubbers as franchises in the new league.
 On August 15, 1923, Roswell had a record of 41–63 and were in fourth place when the Panhandle-Pecos Valley League permanently folded.

 In 1937, the Roswell Sunshiners were charter members of the six–team Class D West Texas-New Mexico League.
 Roswell joined the Hobbs Drillers, Midland Cardinals, Monahans Trojans, Odessa Oilers and Wink Spudders in the West Texas-New Mexico League.

 The Roswell Sunshiners finished with a record of 55–62, placing second in the 1937 West Texas-New Mexico League, as the Odessa and Midland franchises withdrew during the season.
 In the playoffs, Roswell defeated the Monahans Trojans 3 games to 2.
 In the Finals, the Wink Spudders swept Roswell in three games.
 The Roswell Franchise did not return to the league in 1938.

 The 1949 Roswell Rockets joined the eight–team Longhorn League, playing with fellow members Ballinger Cats, Big Spring Broncs, Midland Indians, Odessa Oilers, San Angelo Colts, Sweetwater Swatters, and Vernon Dusters.

 The Roswell Rockets finished last in their first Longhorn League season, placing eighth with a 57–82 record.
 The Rockets drew 43,584 fans for the season.

 In 1950, the Roswell Rockets finished 89–62, placing second in the Longhorn League regular season standings.
 In the playoffs, the Big Spring Broncs swept Roswell in four games.
 The Rockets had home a season attendance total of 82,671, an average of 1,095.